-Who is somewhat familiar with the Bible, knows that Joel is one of the Bible writers.
+Someone who is somewhat familiar with the Bible, knows that Joel is one of the Bible writers.
 It is also known then that he belongs to the twelve minor prophets whose books we can find at the end of the Old Testament.
 Despite that, it is still often difficult to find his book.
-Often it is better to name the eleven players of the favorite football club, even with the place they occupy in the team, than to mention the names of the twelve minor prophets in the right order.
+Often it is easier to name the eleven players of your favorite football club, even with the place they occupy in the team, than to recall the names of the twelve minor prophets in the right order.

-After all, we have only nine pages of Joel in the Bible.
+After all, we have only 9 pages of Joel in the Bible.
 Out of a total of 1,268 pages my NASB counts, that is not much.
-No wonder you can easily overlook Joel if you don’t know the books of the Bible by heart.
+No wonder you can easily overlook Joel if you do not know the books of the Bible by heart.

 Ger de Koning